 Habitat for Humanity

 Sam Calagione, founder of Dogfish Head Brewery, helps Habitat For Humanity build homes for hardworking families, and brings his wife, kids, and their grandparents, too.
 “Giving back to the community where you live and work is a great lesson for our kids as they participate alongside us.”

 A $100 Donation Provides: Resources for one of Habitat’s famous home builds, which you really should participate in, too.
 Then toast yourself to a good deed done with a crisp 90-Minute.
 Donate here.

-NFL Hall Of Fame safety Ronnie Lott suggests Tipping Point, which screens non-profits to find, fund, and partner with groups to educate, employ, house, and support the one in 5 Bay Area residents who lives in poverty.
+NFL Hall Of Fame safety Ronnie Lott suggests Tipping Point, a charity which screens non-profits to find, fund, and partner with groups to educate, employ, house, and support the one in 5 Bay Area residents who lives in poverty.
 He says, “Service is how we get soul in our lives!”
 Really?
 Not sacking quarterbacks?
 Fair enough.